 Dealing with Unruly Guests as a Wedding Planner

-My first piece of advice is to add a non-negotiable clause in your contract about guest behavior and abuse.
-You and your team need to have the right to walk out of a wedding if you're being threatened, harassed, or verbally abused.
+My biggest piece of advice here is to add a non-negotiable clause in your contract about guest behavior and abuse.
+You and your team need to have the right to walk out of a wedding if you’re being threatened, harassed, or verbally abused.
 You deserve to work in a safe environment and should not settle for anything less.

 Navigating Problems as a Wedding Planner